-“The jewellery skills show that the term ‘Dark Ages’ is a complete misnomer,” Symons says, and the museum’s new exhibition this autumn will reveal further insights into Anglo-Saxon jewellery, as well as the little-known trading routes that brought gold and garnets to our shores.
+“The jewelry skills show that the term ‘Dark Ages’ is a complete misnomer,” Symons says, and the museum’s new exhibition this autumn will reveal further insights into Anglo-Saxon jewelry, as well as the little-known trading routes that brought gold and garnets to our shores.

-WITH BRAIN FIZZING, I made the half-hour drive north to Tamworth Castle, second stop on my Mercian Trail.
-“Tomtun” (settlement by the Tame) was a capital of Mercia with a royal palace, although today’s castle, on the southwest corner of the Saxon “burh,” dates from the Norman era.
-Here, you can dig deeper into the story of warfare in Anglo Saxon times.
+With brain fizzing, I made the half-hour drive north to Tamworth Castle, the second stop on my Mercian Trail.
+“Tomtun” (settlement by the Tame) was the capital of Mercia with a royal palace, although today’s castle, on the southwest corner of the Saxon “burh,” dates from the Norman era.
+Here, you can dig deeper into the story of warfare in Anglo-Saxon times.

-Previous major local finds include quern stones from a Saxon mill and the additional showcasing of Hoard artefacts “enhances Tamworth’s identity as an important Anglo-Saxon town,” says Tom Hobbs, Heritage Access Officer.
-“The king and his men would have had such treasures; rule was by the sword.”
+Previous major local finds include quern stones from a Saxon mill and the additional showcasing of Hoard artifacts “enhances Tamworth’s identity as an important Anglo-Saxon town,” says Tom Hobbs, Heritage Access Officer.
+“The king and his men would have had such treasures; the rule was by the sword.”

-Displays unfold the story of kingship, tribute and Mercian power; of elite troops, battle tactics and weaponry; and how, back at the mead hall, lords rewarded their crack warriors with swords and bejewelled fittings plundered from the battlefield.
+Displays unfold the story of kingship, tribute, and Mercian power; of elite troops, battle tactics and weaponry; and how, back at the mead hall, lords rewarded their crack warriors with swords and bejeweled fittings plundered from the battlefield.
 An “exploded” sword hilt shows how displayed original pieces from the Hoard fitted together.

 Greatly enlightened but resisting a costume-box invitation to “dress like an Anglo-Saxon,” I made the dozen minutes’ drive to overnight in Lichfield.
 At the mid-way point of my two-day visit, I stayed in a lovely B&B, 17th-century St. Johns House, just a short step from the cathedral.